70ziko/ReView/README.md

-# Revie - Reviews at a Glance
+# Revi - Reviews at a Glance

-Revie is a bot to quickly check, summarize and present reviews of a product with just one photo or text, able to suggest alternatives and compare prices.
+Revi is a bot to quickly check, summarize and present reviews of a product with just one photo or text, able to suggest alternatives and compare prices.

 ## Overview

-Review Bot is an AI-powered application that helps users get product information, reviews, and comparisons by simply uploading a photo or sending a text query.
+Revi, the Review Bot is an AI-powered application that helps users get product information, reviews, and comparisons by simply uploading a photo or sending a text query.
 The system leverages vector search, graph databases, and AI to provide comprehensive product analysis.

 ## Architecture